Winter storm to impact Indiana before Christmas

 A Winter Storm Watch has been expanded farther across central Indiana as of Tuesday morning.
 The watch will be in effect from 7 PM Thursday to 7 AM Saturday.
 More winter weather alerts are expected to expand across the state in the coming days.

-It’s not just the snow bringing major impacts to the country but it’s the cold too.
-A blast of arctic air will be flooding south and sending our temperatures plummeting to dangerously cold levels.
-There will be a dramatic drop in temperatures late Thursday evening into early Friday morning.
-Winds will also turn very gusty, up to 50 mph possible.
-This will create wind chills that could be in the range of -20° to -30°.
+A blast of arctic air will be flooding south with this system and sending our temperatures plummeting to dangerously cold levels.
+As mentioned above, there will be a dramatic drop in temperatures late Thursday evening into early Friday morning.
+Combining the cold air with such gusty winds will create wind chills that could be in the range of -20° to -30°.

-It’s still too early to nail down snow totals from this system, but significant snowfall is certainly possible.
-The snowfall combined with windy conditions could lead to near white-out conditions on Friday.
-Friday is going to be a bad travel day around the state.
-If you have plans to hit to roads on Friday, it is highly recommended to alter those plans and travel earlier if you can.